raceychan/ididi/README.md

     return auth_service
 ```

-but then you realize that some of these dependencies should be shared across your services, for example, auth repo might be needed by both AuthService and UserService, or even more
+But then you realize that some of these dependencies should be shared across your services,
+for example, auth repo might be needed by both AuthService and UserService, or even more

+You might also need to menually create and manage scope as some resources should be accessed/shared only whtin a certain scope, e.g., a request.

+#### Why Ididi?

+ididi helps you do this while stays out of your way, you do not need to create additional classes like `Container`, `Provider`, `Wire`, nor adding lib-specific annotation like `Closing`, `Injectable`, etc.

+ididi provides unique powerful features that most alternatives don't have, such as support to inifinite number of context-specific nested sopce, lazydependent, advanced circular dependency detection, plotting, etc.

 ### Terminology